Skip to main content

 MCP is an open standard that lets AI agents discover and use external tools.
 Instead of hard-coding API calls or building custom plugins, an MCP server advertises its capabilities -- tools and prompt templates -- and any compatible AI agent can discover and invoke them at runtime.

-FileSpin's MCP server exposes the full FileSpin platform as 33 tools and 36 prompt templates across 11 workflow categories.
+FileSpin's MCP server exposes the full FileSpin platform as a focused set of tools and prompt templates across 11 workflow categories.
 The agent connects to FileSpin MCP, authenticates via OAuth2, and has access to every operation your FileSpin account role permits.

 Key concepts